javaskater/inlineskatingcomitee93/docs/WP.md

 * checking my navbar_walker when main menu does not have sub-menus !!!
 * adapting my navbar_walker for really working with bootstrap 4 !!!

+## Ahmed's remarks:

+* Pb with remaining green on main navbar! especially the search botton !!!
+* remaining colour on the no-child menu !!